emagiz/emdocs/referenceguide/control-bus.md

+# Control bus
-Service activator for managing components within the messaging framework.
+#### Service activator for managing components within the messaging framework.
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/system-management-chapter.html#control-bus" target="_blank">Documentation</a>

 The control bus is a service activator for managing components within the messaging framework itself.
 It receives command messages on its <i>input channel</i> in the form of SpEL expressions, which are then executed in the application context.